 Despite the poor weather conditions, the event was a resounding success.
 Over 110 guests arrived at the hotel to show their support for the police survivors.
 There were families and supporters from across the United States including: California, New Jersey and Florida.
 During the event, 18 families were honored by the Dallas Fallen Officer Foundation and the Texas Fallen Officer Foundation.

-Dallas Police attack déjà vuBy Demetrick Pennie and Eric Feinberg (July 7, 2018, The Hill) - Déjà vu is a premonition of reliving a past lived experience.
+Dallas Police attack déjà vuBy Demetrick Pennie and Eric Feinberg (The Hill) - Déjà vu is a premonition of reliving a past lived experience.
 Oftentimes, the emotions experienced during déjà vu are reflective of the same emotions experienced during the actual crisis.
 For us, the sentiments are reminiscent of the period surrounding the July 7, 2016 shooting attack in Dallas, Texas that claimed lives of five police officers during a Black Lives Matter (BLM) protest.